 Motorist dot Com.
 The web site is dedicated to the promotion of H.O.
 Scale Slot Cars as a

 hobby.
 This site is operated with the intention of creating a place where people can find

-useful information about H.O.
-Slot Cars, and show off their own tracks to the rest of the world.
+useful information about Slot Cars to the rest of the world.

-When the site has enough members and traffic, we will add retail and hobby stores and rental
+When the site now has enough members and traffic, so we added retail and hobby stores and rental